-When you click the image with the selected tool while holding down the Ctrl key, the crop frame around the entire image is created.
+When you click the image with the selected tool while holding down the Ctrl key, a crop frame around the entire image is created.

-If there is an active selection on the image, a crop frame automatically appears around the selection area.
+If there is an active selection on the image, the crop frame automatically appears around the selection area.

 To rotate the area, place the cursor outside the frame, and move it with the left mouse button.
 If you press Alt, the rotation angle will change in 5 degrees.
 The frame rotates around the transformation center.

 Note: Blue markers on the bounding frame indicate where will be the top of the cropped image.

 If the frame is beyond the image, the empty area will be filled with a transparent background.

 The basic tool settings are shown in the Tool Options panel above the Image Window.
 To display the full list of parameters, press the tool icon in the Tool Options panel.